digitalbazaar/async-node-events/README.md

 An EventEmitter replacement that allows both asynchronous and synchronous emissions and handlers.
-This is entirely based off of and almost entirely written by @dfellis in his excellent [async-cancelable-events](https://github.com/dfellis/async-cancelable-events) module.
-Even this README is primarily written by @dfellis.
-Recent updates are from Digital Bazaar.
+This is entirely based off of and almost entirely written by [@dfellis] in his excellent [async-cancelable-events](https://github.com/dfellis/async-cancelable-events) module.
+Even this README is primarily written by [@dfellis].
+Recent updates are from [Digital Bazaar].

 This version is primarily targeted at using Promises and async/await with ``emit`` and listeners.
 Namely, the asynchronous ``emit`` will return a Promise